-- "Authorized health care provider" means an individual who is licensed by the State of California to prescribe medication. - "School nurse" means an individual who is currently a credentialed and licensed registered nurse employed by the Charter School. - "Other designated Charter School personnel" means an individual employed by the Charter School who has (1) has consented to assist/administer medication to students and (2) may legally assist/administer the medication to students. - "Medication" includes prescription medication, over-the-counter remedies, nutritional supplements, and herbal remedies. - "Regular school day" includes during school hours, before- or after-school programs, field trips, extracurricular or co-curricular activities, and camps or other activities that typically involve at least one (1) overnight stay from home. - "Opioid antagonist" means naloxone hydrochloride or another drug approved by the federal Food and Drug Administration that, when administered, negates or neutralizes in whole or in part the pharmacological effects of an opioid in the body, and has been approved for the treatment of an opioid overdose.
+- "Authorized health care provider" means an individual who is licensed by the State of California to prescribe medication. - "School nurse" means an individual who is currently a credentialed and licensed registered nurse employed by the Charter School. - "Authorizing physician and surgeon" may include, but is not limited to, a physician and surgeon employed by, or contracting with, a local educational agency, a medical director of the local health department, or a local emergency medical services director. - "Other designated Charter School personnel" means an individual employed by the Charter School who has (1) has consented to assist/administer medication to students and (2) may legally assist/administer the medication to students. - "Medication" includes prescription medication, over-the-counter remedies, nutritional supplements, and herbal remedies. - "Regular school day" includes during school hours, before- or after-school programs, field trips, extracurricular or co-curricular activities, and camps or other activities that typically involve at least one (1) overnight stay from home. - "Opioid antagonist" means naloxone hydrochloride, or another drug approved by the federal Food and Drug Administration that, when administered, negates or neutralizes in whole or in part the pharmacological effects of an opioid in the body, and has been approved for the treatment of an opioid overdose.